 Pronghorn and to a lesser extent, mule deer, use this plant community due to the prevalence of four-wing saltbush and winterfat which provide important browse resources, especially in winter.
 Black-tailed jackrabbits rely heavily on stands of fourwing saltbush for cover and browse.
-Reptiles using this community include prairie rattlesnake, bullsnake, western hognose snake, racer, western box turtle, and six-lined racerunner.
-The structural diversity in the plant community on this site provides habitat for Cassin's and Brewer's sparrow, lark bunting, scaled quail, and ferruginous and Swainson's hawks.
-Small mammals such as white-tailed jackrabbit, swift fox, and several species of mice are common in this plant community.
-The shallow soils are limiting to burrowing animals.
+This site also supports a high diversity of migratory grassland birds including lark bunting, Cassin's sparrow and loggerheaded shrike among others.
+Small mammal diversity may be higher on this site compared to others due to the forage and cover resources provided by shrubs.
+The shallower soils, however may be limiting to burrowing animals.